When Do Apricot Trees Flower? Best Varieties by Bloom Time

 Visit this helpful article from Colorado State to see photos of each flowering stage.
 This site also includes critical temperature information during the different stages - in other words, at what freezing temperatures the buds or flowers will be harmed.

 In a winter with more chill hours, an apricot may have about 80% of its blooms open at the same time.
-A lower chill winter, the blossoming will be more spread out, with maybe half of the blossoms opening simultaneously (source).
+In low-chill areas the blossoming will be more spread out, with maybe half of the blossoms opening simultaneously (source).

 1. Bud swell ("first swell") - Dark purplish-black, tightly closed buds will first appear along and at the tips of branches.